 Is the Maintenance Agreement Simple to Understand and Manage?

 Maintenance agreements can be complex documents, but that complexity should correlate to the complexity of the data center itself.
+Be sure to read the fine print and trust your instincts if it feels like the's too much of it in your contract.
 If the maintenance service agreement seems overly convoluted or complicated, it may be hiding some hidden language that could alleviate some of the responsibility from the vendor and place it on your staff, instead.